Bill to boost semiconductor industry passes key Senate test

 WASHINGTON (AP) — The Senate on Tuesday advanced a $280 billion bill designed to boost the semiconductor industry in the United States and to accelerate high tech research that backers say will be critical to the economy in future decades.

 The Senate needed 60 votes to advance the bill and the vote was 64-32.
-The legislation is now on a glidepath to final passage in the Senate later this week.
+The legislation is now on a glidepath to final passage in the Senate, likely on Wednesday.
 The House is also expected to take up the package this week.

 The White House has led support for the bill, along with industry leaders who say government subsidies are necessary to compete with other nations that are also spending billions of dollars to lure manufacturers.
 They say the pandemic has exposed the dangers to the economy and to national security of relying too heavily on foreign-made computer chips.